Dur-Kurigalzu: E-GASAN-AN-TA-GAL

-The name of the temple is a combination of “The House of the Lady” and words meaning “high”, “firm”, or “great”.
+The name of the temple is a combination of "The House of the Lady" and words meaning "high", "firm", or "great".
 Inside this temple is a small staircase that leads up to an altar, subsidiary courts, and a room that appears to be the kitchen where a raised rectangular compartment was excavated and assumed to be an oven.

-The Tower
+Tower

 Between E-GASAN-AN-TA-GAL and E-U-GAL is a massive ruin, excavated to be 17 meters tall, that could be the foundation of a tower that was weathered away by floods.
 This structure was also made with liben and faced with baked bricks.

 Current status

 For 16 seasons in the 1960s and 1970s the Iraqi government did conservation and restoration work at the site.
 Unfortunately the modern restoration work resulted in significant damage to the original construction it overlaid as it did at Babylon.
 Aqar Quf is currently suffering environmental damage and urban encroachment.
 Natural factors like rain and standing groundwater have contributed to the erosion of the ziggurat and damage to the ruins, especially along the southwest side.
 As a result of this damage, the ziggurat is in danger of further deterioration as well as collapse if preventive measures are not taken.
 The suburbs and industrial areas of Baghdad also continue developing near the site.
 Currently, there is an encroachment of modern construction along some stretches of the enclosure wall.
 There is also agricultural encroachment along the enclosure wall, especially on the southwest side.
 Iraqi Army maneuvers, involving trenches, did some damage to the site in the 1980s.

 The ziggurat suffered damage as a result of the U.S. invasion of Iraq when the site was abandoned and looted during the security breakdown and chaos that followed the U.S. military's overthrow of Saddam Hussein.
 Little is left of the modern administration building, museum, event stage, and restaurant that once served the picnickers and students who visited the site before the war.
 Local government officials and the U.S. military charged with security in the area have been working to create a renovation plan.
-Since mid-2008, local officials have drafted plans to rebuild the historic site, but support from the Iraq Ministry of History and Ruins has not materialized.
+Since mid-2008, local officials have drafted plans to rebuild the historic site, yet to be implemented.

+An Iraqi-Italian Archaeological Expedition by the University of Bologna and the SBAH, under the direction of prof. Nicolò Marchetti, has been working at the site of Aqar Quf since the Fall of 2022.
+The systematic survey of the site has been completed and, since the Fall of 2024, systematic excavations have also begun in the palace and temple areas.
+A new conservation project "ArTourBagh" funded by AICS and coordinated by Marchetti started in the Spring of 2025 with the aim of protecting and enhancing the mudbrick remains at the site, while promoting the touristic and social development in the area.